 30.5.2.8 RUC Availability Bids

-Scheduling Coordinators may submit RUC Availability Bids for specific Generating Units capacity that is not Resource Adequacy Capacity or CPM Capacity in the DAM.
-Scheduling Coordinators for Resource Adequacy Capacity or CPM Capacity must participate in RUC to the extent that such capacity is not reflected in an IFM Schedule but need not submit RUC Availability Bids.
-Resource Adequacy Capacity participating in RUC will be optimized using a zero dollar ($0/MW-hour) RUC Availability Bid.
+Scheduling Coordinators may submit RUC Availability Bids to seek a RUC Award.
+Scheduling Coordinators submit separate RUC Availability Bids for RCU and RCD.
 For Multi-Stage Generating Resources, the RUC Availability Bids shall be submitted at the MSG Configuration.
-Capacity that does not have Bids for Supply of Energy in the IFM will not be eligible to participate in the RUC process.
-The RUC Availability Bid component is MW-quantity of non-Resource Adequacy Capacity in $/MW per hour.
+The RUC Availability Bid component is MW-quantity in $/MW per hour.
+The value for the $/MW per hour component of the Bid must be between 0 and 250.

+Resources offering Energy Bids, other than Virtual Bids, to the IFM must submit a RUC Availability Bid for RCU at a quantity no less than the sum of the quantity of the Energy Bid.

+30.5.2.9 Imbalance Reserves Bids

+Scheduling Coordinators may submit Imbalance Reserves Bids to seek an Imbalance Reserves Award.
+Scheduling Coordinators submit separate Imbalance Reserves Bids for IRU and IRD.
+For Multi-Stage Generating Resources, the Imbalance Reserves Bids shall be submitted at the MSG Configuration.
+The Imbalance Reserves component is MW-quantity in $/MW per hour.
+The value for the $/MW per hour component of the Bid must be between 0 and 247.

 30.5.3 Demand Bids

 Each Scheduling Coordinator representing Demand, including Non-Participating Load and Aggregated Participating Load, shall submit Bids indicating the hourly quantity of Energy in MWh that it intends to purchase in the IFM for each Trading Hour of the Trading Day.
 Scheduling Coordinators must submit Demand Bids, including Self Schedules, for CAISO Demand at Load Aggregation Points except as provided in Section 30.5.3.2.